Choose between the vCore and the DTU purchasing models

 vCore-based purchasing model

-The vCore-based purchasing model enables you to independently choose compute and storage resources, match on-premises performance, and optimize price.
-In the vCore-based purchasing model, customers pay for:
+The vCore-based purchasing model lets you independently choose compute and storage resources, match on-premises performance, and optimize price.
+In the vCore-based purchasing model, you pay for:

-- Compute (service tier + number of vCores and amount of memory + generation of hardware)
+- Compute resources (the service tier + the number of vCores and the amount of memory + the generation of hardware).

-- Type and amount of data and log storage
+- The type and amount of data and log storage.

-Compute, IOs, data and log storage are charged per database or elastic pool.
-Backups storage is charged per each database.
+Compute resources, I/O, and data and log storage are charged per database or elastic pool.
+Backup storage is charged per each database.
 For more information about managed instance charges, see managed instances.
 Region limitations: For the current list of supported regions, see products available by region.
-If you want to create a Managed Instance in the region that is currently not supported, you can send support request via Azure portal. .
+To create a managed instance in a region that currently isn't supported, send a support request via the Azure portal.

-- Each 100 DTU in Standard tier requires at least 1 vCore in General Purpose tier
+- Every 100 DTUs in the standard tier require at least 1 vCore in the general purpose service tier.

-- Each 125 DTU in Premium tier requires at least 1 vCore in Business Critical tier
+- Every 125 DTUs in the premium tier require at least 1 vCore in the business critical service tier.

 DTU-based purchasing model